-All Members and senior officers must understand the parameters of the authority they exercise and recognise that acting outside those parameters leaves the authority open to legal liability and/or public criticism.
-For Members, such actions are likely to amount to a breach of the Member Code of Conduct and for Officers, may lead to disciplinary proceedings.
+All Members and Senior Officers must understand the parameters of the authority they exercise and recognise that acting outside those parameters leaves the authority open to legal liability and/or public criticism.
+For Members, such actions may amount to a breach of the Code of Conduct and for Officers, may lead to disciplinary proceedings.